-Frank Losser, Jo Swerling and Abe Burrows, Guys and Dolls (1950)
+Frank Losser and Abe Burrows, (Guys and Dolls) 1950

 FILMS AND OTHER COURSE MATERIALS

-Reliable attendance and consistent, thoughtful contributions to class discussions; two 2-3 page response papers; attendance at a local production of a musical; a group project: a sixty minute oral presentation on a musical theatre show, composer, lyricist, writer, performer, designer, director, choreographer, and/or producer; a two page proposal for a research paper; a ten minute conference with the instructor on the research paper topic; a six to eight page research paper.
+Reliable attendance and consistent, thoughtful contributions to class discussions; two 2-3 page response papers; a group project: a sixty minute oral presentation on a musical theatre show, composer, lyricist, writer, performer, designer, director, choreographer, and/or producer; a one page proposal for a research paper; a ten minute conference with the instructor on the research paper topic; a final draft of a six to eight page research paper.

 ABOUT THE INSTRUCTOR